Richard-L4/the-majors/README.md

 ## UX (User Experience)

 ### Target Audience
 The website is aimed at individuals who may have a casual interest in golf.
-This could include those who have seen the sport briefly on TV or heard about it on the radio and are curious to learn more.
+This could include those who have seen the game briefly on TV or heard about it on the radio and are curious to learn more.
 The target audience is anyone seeking a basic understanding of the game and its traditions.

 ### User Goals
 The website is designed to:
-- Provide a brief and engaging overview of golf as a sport.
+- Provide a brief and engaging overview of the game of golf as a sport.
 - Offer information on the major championships held annually, including their venues and dates.
 - Share a concise history of the two golfers regarded as the founding fathers of golf.
 - Highlight the significance of the trophy awarded to tournament winners, including the title "The winner of the Gold Medal and the Champion Golfer of the Year."